-Studies show that Vitamin C is more effective than pain relievers and decongestants.
-Researchers conducted a study to find out if taking a megadose of vitamin C would relieve cold and flu symptoms.
-The control group was made up of 463, 18-32 year-old students.
-When students in the control group reported cold or flu symptoms they were given decongestants and pain relievers.
-The experimental test group included 252 students, aged 18-30.
-When they reported cold or flu symptoms they were given 1,000 mg of vitamin C every hour for six hours and then three times a day after that.
+Researchers conducted a study in 1999 to find out if taking a megadose of vitamin C would relieve cold and flu symptoms.
+The control group was made up of 463 students between 18 and 32 years old.
+When students in the control group reported cold or flu symptoms, they were given decongestants and pain relievers.
+The experimental test group included 252 students, aged 18 to 30.
+When they reported cold or flu symptoms, they were given 1,000 mg of vitamin C every hour for six hours, and then three times a day after that.

-The results were that the students in the test group, who took Vitamin C, had their symptoms reduced 85% more than the control group.
+The results?
+Students in the test group, who took vitamin C, had their symptoms reduced 85% more than the control group.

 Most outbreaks of influenza happen in the fall or winter, which is also when your vitamin D levels drop.

-Dr. Gerry Schwalfenberg, MD. was alarmed by the side effects that his elderly patients were experiencing when they took antiviral drugs and so he turned his focus to vitamin D. Nursing home residents, in particular, can have very low levels of vitamin D, and when he started to give his patients vitamin D supplements he saw fewer cases of the flu.
+Dr. Gerry Schwalfenberg was alarmed by the side effects that his elderly patients were experiencing when they took antiviral drugs, so he turned his focus to vitamin D. Nursing home residents, in particular, can have very low levels of vitamin D. But when he started to give his patients vitamin D supplements, he saw fewer cases of the flu.